Reduce.

 Greening Your Business

-Hazardous Material (CESQG)
+Hazardous Material (VSQG)

 Recycling